p-adic adelic metrics and Quadratic Chabauty I: Quadratic Chabauty

 Recall that we have fixed a purely mixed curvature form on $\P_p$ and a nontrivial continuous id\`{e}le class character on $\Q$.
 This gives a canonical $p$-adic height function associated with any line bundle on $J$, which is linear in the line bundle.
 The association

-given by sending a class in the kernel to the canonical $p$-adic height associated with the unique line bundle in its class that pulls back to the trivial line bundle on $C$, is linear by Corollary~\ref{C:ht_bund_lin} and therefore we may tensor it with $\Q_p$ (to be absolutely precise one first has to do this integrally).
+given by sending a class in the kernel to the canonical $p$-adic height associated with the unique line bundle in its class that pulls back to the trivial line bundle on $C$, is linear by Corollary~\ref{C:ht_bund_lin} and therefore we may tensor it with $\Q_p$.
 By also evaluating on $J(\Q)$ the integrals of elements of $H^0(C_p,\Omega^1)$ we get a map